Hazelnut Shortbread Cookies

 Cream the butter and sugar until pale and fluffy, about 4-5 minutes.

 Add the hazelnut oil and vanilla extract.
 Add the hazelnuts and mix just until combined.

-If making chocolate hazelnut shortbread cookies, add the cocoa powder in this step.
+NOTE: If making chocolate hazelnut shortbread cookies, add the cocoa powder in now.

 Combine the flour, baking powder and salt in a small bowl.
 Using a rubber spatula, fold the flour mixture into the wet mixture just until combined.
-Be careful not to over-stir.
+Be careful not to over-stir

 Unwrap the shortbread and slice in 1/4 inch thick rounds.